Education in the United States: 20th century

 By 1910, 72% of children were attending school.
 Between 1910 and 1940 the high school movement resulted in a rapid increase in public high school enrollment and graduations.
 By 1930, 100% of children were attending school, excluding children with significant disabilities or medical concerns.
+From 1940 to 1966, the percentage of U.S. adults over the age of 25 that had completed 4 years of high school doubled from 25 percent to 50 percent, while the ratio grew to 75 percent by 1987 and to 85 percent by 2005.
+For 4 years of college, the percentage grew from 5 percent in 1940 to 10 percent in 1966, and further to 20 percent by 1987 and 30 percent by 2009.

-Private schools spread during this time, as well as colleges and—in the rural centers—land grant colleges also.
+Private schools spread during this time, as well as colleges and, in the rural centers, land grant colleges.
 In 1922, an attempt was made by the voters of Oregon to enact the Oregon Compulsory Education Act, which would require all children between the ages of 8 and 16 to attend public schools, only leaving exceptions for mentally or physically unfit children, exceeding a certain living distance from a public school, or having written consent from a county superintendent to receive private instruction.
 The law was passed by popular vote but was later ruled unconstitutional by the United States Supreme Court in Pierce v.
 Society of Sisters, determining that "a child is not a mere creature of the state".
 This case settled the dispute about whether or not private schools had the right to do business and educate within the United States.

 By 1938, there was a movement to bring education to six years of elementary school, four years of junior high school, and four years of high school.

-During World War II, enrollment in high schools and colleges plummeted as many high school and college students—and teachers—dropped out to enlist or take war jobs.
+During World War II, enrollment in high schools and colleges plummeted as many high school and college students and teachers dropped out to enlist or take war-related jobs.